 Please see the poster in the Narthex of the Church for all of the Diocese of Charleston's seminarians.

-The Council program began in 2002 and has been in continuous circulation without interruption.
+The Council program began in 2002 and has been in continuous circulation for 16 years, without interruption.
+A Knight accepts a chalice into his home for one week and prays daily with his family for vocations.
+The Chalice is then passed along to another Knights.
+From time to time the chalice exchange occurs at the Sunday Mass.
 This program is limited to its membership.
-From time to time, Brother Knights exchange their chalice at a Sunday mass.
 More information on the Knights chalice program can be found on the K of C Council website: Knights of Columbus.